cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 As a result signed messages should look roughly like Cosmos SDK messages but **must not** be a valid on-chain transaction. `chain-id`, `account_number` and `sequence` can all be assigned invalid values.

-Cosmos SDK 0.40 also introduces a concept of “auth_info” this can specify SIGN_MODES.
+Cosmos SDK 0.40 also introduces a concept of "auth_info" this can specify SIGN_MODES.

 A spec should include an `auth_info` that supports SIGN_MODE_DIRECT and SIGN_MODE_LEGACY_AMINO.